leannebradley/W205/FinalProject/205FinalReadMe.md

   - Run finalproject_hivebase.sql in Hive to create raw data tables
   - Run finalproject_hivetransform.sql in Hive to stitch weather and crime data together and generate summary statistics
   - Run ExtractResults.sh in bash to extract results from Hive for use in Tableau
-  - Open the Tableau workbook finalproject.tde to explore the data
+  - Open the Tableau workbook CrimeandWeather.twb to explore the data